kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 ### Avoiding contradictions in the rule machinery

+What will happen if design errors are (accidentally) build into the system?
+It is often very difficult to predict all global consequences on local design changes.
+Even if a new subsystem is integrated that could lead to unforeseen behavior.
+So it is unavoidable to eventually introduce contradictions in the rule and intention machinery.
+We will see that robustness against such faults is inherently already in the concept.
+You will get that for free.

 An interesting feature of the automation concept presented here is that contradictions automatically prohibit themselves.
 That is, states that are involved in such contradictions cannot be reached automatically.

 However, this does not mean that no contradictions can be constructed.
 For example, two rules can form a cycle that causes the parameters involved to oscillate and thus show unstable behavior.
 Great care must therefore always be taken when cycles are used in the regulations.

 Contradictions in intentions can also be expressed in another form: e.g. an action of another intention can demand a state, which in turn leads to the former intention changing, because in turn a different state is required by the former.

 This can also form cycles.
 Cycles of this type, however, are already noticeable in the autonomous length calculation and lead to the lengths of the paths concerned becoming longer and longer and diverging in an iterative step.
 Eventually a maximum length is reached where the process stops.
 However, maximum length means that this path becomes a forbidden path.
 In this way, it is possible that all paths that lead to conflicting states are prohibited.
 These problems are then exposed through a permanent discrepancy between target and actual states of some intentions, where the problem can then be easily localized and hopefully remedied.
+Debugging will be easy.

 ### Consequences

 From the described automation concept there are some (quite desirable) implications which should be considered:

 1. Non-converging (unstable) cycles in the set of rules eliminate themselves since their length adds up to infinity, and these paths are then prohibited.

-2. Distance computing will consume a great deal of computing power, since every change in the state of the subordinate systems, if it leads to a change in length there, triggers the recalculation of the distance matrices of all superordinate systems.
-   But since everything happens in parallel, the load for a single computer is low.
+2. Distance computing will consume a great deal of computing power, since every change in the state of the subordinate systems, if it leads to a change in length there, triggers the recalculation of the distance matrices of all super-ordinate systems.
+But since everything happens in parallel, the load for each single computer is low.

 ### A path finder

+One more thought on the algorithm, which picks the shortest path in an intention.

 The shortest path is to be found from a series of possible paths from an initial state A to a final state B.